milanwiedemann/lcsm/README.md

 ### 1\.
 Visualise data

 Longitudinal data can be visualised using the `plot_trajectories()` function.
-Here only 30% of the data is visualised for using the argument `random_sample_frac = 0.3`.
+Here only 30% of the data is visualised using the argument `random_sample_frac = 0.3`.
 Only consecutive measures are connected by lines as specified in `connect_missing = FALSE`.